lc-eu2cloud/SAP-C01-NOTES/Course-AWS-Accounts/aws_accounts.md

 * AWS account
   * a container of identities (aka users) & AWS resources
     * users: use to login to systems such as AWS; AWS resources: resources that you provision inside an AWS account
-  * when creating an AWS account, you need to provide a name for the account, a unique email address (ie something@gmail.com, that unique email address only for that specific AWS account), & a payment method (ie credit card: can be used with multiple AWS accounts)
+  * when creating an AWS account, you need to provide a name for the account, a unique email address only for that specific AWS account, & a payment method (ie credit card: can be used with multiple AWS accounts)
   * the email address that you provide when creating an AWS account is used to create a special type of identity within the AWS account which is known as the account root user
     * account root user is the only identity (user) that is created with an AWS account
     * every AWS account will have its own account root user which cannot overlap with another AWS account